 - 154. National policy recognises that the setting of heritage assets can change over time.
-HE's guidance on settings recognises that changes to settings may enhance significance.
+HE's guidance on settings recognises that changes to settings may enhance significance85.
 Norwich is bound to change given its role in the development plan as a regional centre.
 Norwich has changed throughout its history.
 All periods of architecture are represented in the NCCCA, including the 19th century shoe factories north of the Wensum, the 20th century City Hall and the more recent Forum (by Michael Hopkins, much commended by Mr Neale and Mr Forshaw) facing St Peter Mancroft. - 155.
 Mr Neale recognised this character of change, producing images of buildings of more than six storeys within the city.
-Whilst he said that some of those buildings affect the City negatively, he accepted that this does not mean that there must never be anything built in the north of the city which breaks the roof scape.
+Whilst he said that some of those buildings affect the City negatively, he accepted that this does not mean that there must never be anything built in the north of the city which breaks the roof scape86.
 Views may reasonably differ on the effects of particular tall buildings.
 Pablo Fanque House was permitted following a supportive design review by Design South East.
 Mr Webster, in contrast to HE, considers this to be a successful addition to the skyline of Norwich.
-There is no policy support for Mr Neale's view that any tall buildings (in sustainable locations) should not be residential and no reason why a tall building should not mark the regeneration of this part of the city.
+There is no policy support for Mr Neale's view that any tall buildings should be ecclesiastical or civic in function.
+There is no reason why tall buildings (in sustainable locations) should not be residential and no reason why a tall building should not mark the regeneration of this part of the city.